ritik2358/ritik2358/README.md

 - 👨‍💻 I’m currently learning DSA, Backend Development and DevOps tools.

-- 💞️ I’m looking to collaborate on Different Projects.
+- 💞️ I’m looking to collaborate on Full Stack Applications.

 - 📫 How to reach me **ritikraj2909@gmail.com**